 Don’t miss the covered indoor market Marché Beauvau just next door on Place d’Aligre.
 The prices inside are slightly higher, but you’ll find a range of options including wild game, poultry, cheeses, craft beer and even horse meat.
 Beauvau is open both in the morning and in the afternoons from 4-7:30pm.
-NOTE: The indoor market suffered a fire on July 6, 2015, and has reopened but will be under construction for many months as it’s being restored.
-Some stalls may now be in food trucks along the perimeter of the market during renovations.

 Pre-Market Breakfast & Coffee

 Blé Sucré – One of our absolute favorite croissants in the city.
 Fabrice Le Bourdat makes some of the most beautiful — and acclaimed — desserts & viennoiserie.
 You can grab coffee to accompany your baked goods and sit at one of the handful of candy colored tables on the sidewalk outside, or on a bench in the leafy Square Trousseau across the street.

 Café Aouba – Follow the smell of roasting coffee up the rue d’Aligre and elbow your way to the counter at this standing room only café.
 One of the few local roasters in town, their beans tend to be very darkly roasted and smokey.
 They have beans, teas, and a variety of jams and honeys for sale, too.